Why Prenups Are Essential for Financial Clarity and Security in Marriage

 Common Misconceptions

-Some believe prenups imply a lack of trust or expectation of divorce, but they actually foster honest discussions about finances.
+Some believe prenups imply a lack of trust or expectation of divorce, but they foster honest discussions about finances.
 They’re not only for the wealthy; anyone with assets or debts can benefit.

 Benefits of Prenups